 Getting There: Big Pine Key is about a 40-minute drive from Key West, and a three-hour drive from Fort Lauderdale.

-The Bottom Line: A family of four can stay for $149 per night in a roomy loft suite, which has a kitchen with a two burner stove, a loft with a bed, a trundle bed and a day bed, and an additional downstairs bed (the loft room sleeps up to six).
-Stay for six nights and your total comes to about $900.
-Your food costs will probably bring your total to slightly more than a grand, but there's no need to spend much money on activities at Big Pine.
+The Bottom Line: A family of four can stay for $169 per night in a roomy loft suite, which has a kitchen with a two burner stove, a loft with a bed, a trundle bed and a day bed, and an additional downstairs bed (the loft room sleeps up to six).
+Stay for a week and your total comes to about $1,064.
+Your food costs will probably bring your total to slightly more than a grand, but there’s no need to spend much money on activities at Big Pine.
 Save even more by packing a cooler and bringing groceries from home.

-In California: Four Nights at Residence Inn San Diego La Jolla
+In California: Three Nights at Residence Inn San Diego La Jolla

 What’s There: San Diego is a family vacation hotspot, offering proximity to Sea World, LEGOLAND, the San Diego Zoo and heaps of beautiful beaches in one easy trip.
 Our pick for budget- and kid-friendly accommodations in the San Diego area?
 Head to Residence Inn San Diego La Jolla, which is located just 2 miles from La Jolla Shores Beach.
 The property has spacious suites featuring full kitchens and separate bedrooms, which are perfect for families of four or more.